mobily-enterprises/jsonreststores/README.md

 * set `req.body.picture` as the file's path, and `req.bodyComputed.picture` to true.

 JsonRestStores will simply see values in `req.body`, blissfully unaware of the work done to parse the requests' input and the work to automatically populate `req.body` with the form values as well as the file paths.

-The fact that the fields are protected meand that you are _not_ forced to re-upload files every time you submit the form: if the values are set (thanks to an upload), they will change; if they are not set, they will be left "as is".

 On the backend, JsonRestStores uses `multer`, a powerful multipart-parsing module.
 However, this is basically transparent to JsonRestStores and to developers, except some familiarity with the configuration functions.